-Transactions in financial instruments may take place in different forms - in an organised manner at a trading venue or outside regulated markets; on an organised trading facility ("OTF") or multilateral trading facility ("MTF"), for over the counter transactions (OTC).
-The Third Party Broker ("the Broker") is an executing broker in respect of fractional shares and fractional American Deposit Receipts (ADRs).
+Transactions in financial instruments may take place in different forms - in an organised manner at a trading venue or outside regulated markets; on an organised trading facility ("OTF") or multilateral trading facility ("MTF"), or over-the-counter transactions (OTC).
+The Third Party Broker ("the Broker") is an executing broker in respect of fractional shares, fractional Exchange Traded Funds (ETFs), fractional American Deposit Receipts (ADRs).
 All such orders will be executed by the Broker against its proprietary account.

+Transactions in relation to money market funds including issuance and redemption of shares as well as returns distributions, will be executed by the manager of the relevant fund.
 You should, prior to entering into the respective investment services agreement, examine the Order Execution Policy.
 List of Execution Venues and other information essential for transactions in financial instruments on our website.